5 Unexpected Cities With Rich Black History

 These cities might not always appear in history books, but they have stories to tell and important lessons to teach.

 When it comes to Black history in the U.S., cities like Atlanta, Chicago, Selma, Birmingham and Memphis immediately come to mind.
 But there is rich history in many under-the-radar places that are deeply tied to the civil rights movement.

 Here’s a deeper look at their often-overlooked stories.

 1. Augusta, GA

-Augusta is the birthplace of The Godfather of Soul, James Brown.
+Augusta is the home town of The Godfather of Soul, James Brown.
 At the Augusta Museum of History, the James Brown Exhibit features rare memorabilia and personal artifacts that give you a glimpse into his life via costumes, interviews, records, images and audio-visual stations which highlight concert performances, albums, studio recordings and more.
 Downtown, there’s a life-size bronze statue of the superstar that contains the world’s only James Brown Cam which will take your photo and send it to your cell phone within minutes.
 Do take a private tour led by his daughter Deanna Brown where you’ll visit his favorite haunts.
 You can do this through the James Brown Family Foundation.
 You’ll get the JB vibe all over town as many places have food and drinks named after him.
 A must-stop is the Soul Bar Augusta.
 It celebrates the icon with artists who cover Brown’s songs and do tributes.
 The walls are filled with decor honoring him.

 Augusta was also the home of Lucy Craft Laney, an African American educator who opened the first school for African American children in 1883.
 The Lucy Craft Laney Museum is the only African American museum in the Central Savannah River Area.
 The small museum was once her home.
 It is a source for soaking up history as well as special programs and events.